-DAYS 14-17 | SOUTH SHETLAND ISLANDS AND ANTARCTIC PENINSULA
+DAYS 12-15 | ANTARCTIC PENINSULA

-The most common reaction upon reaching the Antarctic Continent is a sense of reverence and awe.
-The experience is beyond words, since few places are as untouched and enduring as Antarctica.
+The most common reaction upon reaching Antarctica is a sense of reverence and awe.
+The experience is hard to put into words, since few places are as untouched and enduring as Antarctica.

-You will discover that Antarctica is a land of extremes.
-At one moment you'll be overcome with a feeling of complete isolation and silence, and at the next moment you'll be inspired by nature as a calving glacier crashes into a brilliant blue sea or a curious penguin waddles by to observe the human.
+You will discover a land of extremes.
+One moment you'll be overcome with a feeling of complete isolation and silence, and the next moment you'll be inspired by nature as a calving glacier crashes into a brilliant blue sea or a curious penguin waddles by to observe you.

-Your Expedition Team will take care of you at each excursion, whether you are Zodiac cruising, visiting a historical site or consorting with penguin colonies.
+Your Expedition Team will take care of you at each excursion, whether you are Zodiac cruising, visiting a historical site or observing penguin colonies.
 Chinstrap, Adélie and gentoo penguins are found here, along with Weddell, fur, crabeater and leopard seals.
-During Zodiac cruises, keep an eye out for Antarctic whales such as minkes, as you may get a chance for an intimate experience with these majestic animals.
-Each day and each excursion will present a new collection of creatures to entertain you and keep your camera busy.
+Keep a lookout for Antarctic whales, such as minkes, while on a Zodiac cruise.
+Each day and each excursion will present a new array of creatures to delight you and keep your camera busy.

-As exciting as the Zodiac excursions and landings are, perhaps you'll treat yourself to an extra-special Antarctic experience by partaking in an optional paddling excursion (at an extra cost) or cast reason aside and jump into Antarctic waters for the Polar Plunge!
+As exciting as the Zodiac excursions and landings are, perhaps you'll treat yourself to an extra-special Antarctic experience by booking an optional paddling excursion (at an extra cost) or cast reason aside and jump into Antarctic waters for the Polar Plunge!

-DAYS 18 & 19 | CROSSING THE DRAKE PASSAGE
+DAYS 16 & 17 | CROSSING THE DRAKE PASSAGE

-After more than two weeks of endless wildlife encounters, your journey home begins.
-Crossing the Drake is your unofficial rite of passage, completing your Antarctic adventure.
+After more than a dozen days of unique wildlife encounters and remarkable landscapes, your journey home begins.
+Crossing the Drake is your unofficial rite of passage.
+Spend time on deck watching for seabirds and whales, enjoy presentations by your Expedition Team, or simply relax and reminisce about your experiences.